 Innocent people often get charged with carrying a gun on school grounds simply because they forgot they had the weapon.
 Others mistakenly believe their weapon is not prohibited, or that their need for self-defense is an exception.
 And yet that one mistake is enough to get them sent to prison or juvenile hall.

 Whatever the reason, we will listen and present your side of things to the prosecutor and, if necessary, the jury.

 If you have been accused of violating Colorado’s gun, knife or other weapons laws, we invite you to contact us for a free consultation.
-One of our caring Colorado defense attorneys will respond quickly to interview to help you begin planning your defense.

 To reach us simply fill out the confidential form on this page.
 Or call us at our Denver home office: